 PROMISE Overview (e-Learning Course) - Available here soon...

-The PTC training partners are offering a Community PROMISE online training, hosted by UT Southwestern.
-This free course provides an introduction and overview of the concepts used during the four day face- to-face training.
+The PROMISE Overview e-Learning course provides an introduction and overview of the concepts used during the four day face- to-face PROMISE training.
 There is no prerequisite for participating in the online course.
 However, the course is a requirement for those who wish to attend the face- to-face training.
 A certificate is awarded to participants that complete the course.
-For more information, including how to register please visit - http://www.hivinterventions.org/online_course_info.html?id=13
+This course will be available in Danya's HIP e-Learning Center

 Research and Development

 CDC AIDS Community Demonstration Projects Research Group (1999).
 Community-level HIV Intervention in Five Cities: Final Outcome Data from the AIDS Community Demonstration Projects.
 American Journal of Public Health, 89 (3), 336 B 345.

 The CDC requires all CDC-funded agencies using the PROMISE intervention to identify, or establish, and utilize a Program Review Panel and complete Form 0.1113 to document this activity.
 The intervention researchers and developers are not involved in this activity.
 This is a CDC requirement for their grantees, and all questions in this regard should be directed to your agency's CDC Project Officer or to the health department funding your agency's implementation of the intervention.